Luigi Longo: Post-war

-After the war he was a member of the National Congress and in 1946 was elected to the Constituent Assembly.
+After the war, he was a member of the National Congress and in 1946 was elected to the Constituent Assembly.
 Also in 1946, Teresa Mattei chose the mimosa as the symbol of International Women's Day at the request of Longo.
 He was subsequently elected, and repeatedly re-elected, to the Italian Chamber of Deputies on the PCI list and was a member of the party leadership.
 In 1964, after the death of Palmiro Togliatti, he became secretary of the PCI, declaring that he was "a secretary, not a boss".
 In this role, he continued Togliatti's line, known as the "Italian road to Socialism", playing down the alliance between the Italian Communist Party and the Soviet Union.
 He reacted without hostility to the new left movements that sprang up in 1968 and, among the leaders of the PCI, was one of those most disposed to engage with the new activists, although he did not condone their excesses.

 In late 1968 Longo suffered a stroke; although he partially recovered in the subsequent months, from February 1969 he was assisted in most decisions by Enrico Berlinguer acting as vice-secretary.
-In 1972 Longo resigned the position of party secretary, supporting the choice of Berlinguer as his successor.
+In 1972 Longo resigned from the position of party secretary, supporting the choice of Berlinguer as his successor.
 From that year until his death, eight years later in Rome, he was honorary president of the PCI.
 In that capacity, he expressed his opposition to the "national solidarity" line the PCI was later to espouse.

 Longo was also a prolific writer.
 He was the founder of Vie Nuove, a popular magazine of the Communist Party.